-All students throughout the Queensmill Trust provisions are on the autistic spectrum and many have additional learning needs.
+All students at Queensmill College are on the autistic spectrum and many have additional learning needs.
 This affects their ability to communicate and socialise with others; to think, plan, organise and make decisions.
 We therefore work with our students to overcome these challenges through appropriate strategies, adaptations and support.
 Our aim is to prepare our students for a healthy and successful pathway into employment and/or independent living.

-Careers is part of the whole Trust curriculum and designed to meet the Gatsby Benchmarks and Quality in Careers Standard.
-The curriculum is monitored internally by the Compass self-assessment tool.
+Careers is part of the College curriculum and designed to meet the Gatsby Benchmarks and Quality in Careers Standard.
+The curriculum is monitored internally by the Compass self-assessment too and we completed the first Careers Impact System (CIS) review in November 2024.